 Remember the difference between a dependent relationship and a codependent one.
 In a dependent or mutually beneficial relationship, both individuals find value, grow, and pursue their own interests.
 In a codependent relationship, the overall effect of the relationship is negative.
 It stymies the growth of the individuals and can breed both resentment and desperation over time.

 Only you can be responsible for your own actions.
-A codependent often tries to take responsibility for the feelings and shortcomings of others, even when unfounded or unmerited.
+A codependent frequently tries to take responsibility for the feelings and shortcomings of others, even when unfounded or unmerited.
 An enabler often allows this to happen, often without realizing it.
 Remind your partner that your feelings are your own – you control them, as you do your own destiny.
 Telling a codependent that you are responsible for your emotions and shortcomings can help break the cycle.

 Seek Professional Help If Necessary

 Codependent behaviors may require targeted professional help in the form of cognitive behavioral therapy and counseling.
-The codependent needs to understand the nature of these feelings, how they evolved, and learn compensatory strategies when they arise.
+The codependent needs to understand the nature of these feelings, how they evolved, and to learn compensatory strategies when they arise.
 This process requires the assistance of a trained professional.

 Do You Need Professional Help for Codependence?